Big-name Asia hedge funds raise billions, startups struggle

 New offerings also give investors an opportunity to gain access to, or top up money with, star managers who have restricted inflows into older funds.
 Some firms have started, or plan to set up, funds that only place bullish bets as short-selling opportunities in the region are relatively limited.
 Those aren't captured in the Eurekahedge data.

-These include: Pleiad has raised almost US$500 million for an Asia long-only fund, mostly new money that came in this year, said a person with knowledge of the matter.
+These include Pleiad, which has raised almost US$500 million for an Asia long-only fund, mostly new money that came in this year, said a person with knowledge of the matter.

 Wang Tongshu's WT Asset Management gathered about US$200 million in two month for a new long-only fund that focuses on Greater China stocks, with a sovereign wealth fund as anchor investor, said CEO Vivian Chang.